smcclab/smc-course/_assessments/01-diary.md

 It's really important to show up and communicate with your group.
 You are (collectively) responsible for making the group work, it's not acceptable to ignore or exclude a group member even if they seem to be the one not showing up.
 Please do everything you can to get everybody involved but it needs to be positive communication and not [harrassment](({% link 01-policies.md %}#code-of-conduct).
 If a group member ends up not participating despite your efforts, please let your tutors know.
-Similarly if you feel excluded or uncomfortable in a group, please let your tutors know privately.
+Similarly if you feel excluded or uncomfortable in a group, please let your tutor or the course convenor know privately.

 ## Submission process {#weekly-videos-submission-process}